Warbo/chriswarbo-net/projects/ivory/index.md

  - [Sums And Products](sums_and_products.html) implements these operations symbolically, explores the resulting tree structures, and defines algorithms to normalise them.
 Many of our tower's levels are based on these trees.
+ - [Adjoins And Quotients](adjoins_and_quotients.html) shows how we introduce new symbolic values, and a mechanism to define their value.
+ - [Ratioed](ratio.html) explains our high-level structure, as a pair of numerator and denominator (important for expressing fractions and division).
  - [By Your Powers Combined](powers.html) extends the sums and products representation to include exponents, useful for reciprocals and roots.
  - [Negatives And Inverses](negatives_and_inverses.html) are used to implement